saint11/DeadWeight/source/blacksalt.md

 - **Dirge**: Place a marker on a **nearby** target that lasts 1d6 turns.
 If that target dies with the marker, all **nearby** living creatures heal 2 wounds.

 ### Yulak {.big}
 **God of purity**, Yulak is not only the god of purity but also the god of fire and punishment.
+She is merciless and so are her disciples.

 #### Prayers {.block .unlisted}
 - **Detect Evil**: Everything **nearby** that's evil or undead glows with a green light, lasts for 1d6 turns.